One Born Every Minute

-When Cheryl, who's 27, and her husband Rob, who's 34, met on a dating website they knew straight away that they wanted to be together.
+When Cheryl, who's 27, and her husband Rob, who's 34, met online, they knew straight away that they wanted to be together.
 It was some time later before Rob discovered Cheryl had cerebral palsy, and neither of them has ever seen it as an obstacle.

 Now in labour with their second child, Cheryl needs to dig deep to overcome a traumatic and unexpected turn of events in theatre.